tensorflow/docs/site/en/guide/profiler.md

     host executes input operations, preprocesses training data and transfers it to the device, while the device executes the actual model training

-Trace viewer allows you to identify performance problems in your model, then take steps to resolve them.
+The trace viewer allows you to identify performance problems in your model, then take steps to resolve them.
 For example, at a high level, you can identify whether input or model training is taking the majority of the time.
 Drilling down, you can identify which ops take the longest to execute.

-Note that trace viewer is limited to 1 million events per device.
+Note that the trace viewer is limited to 1 million events per device.

 #### Trace viewer interface